 In the context of Greek thought, Archimedes has committed several sins in this step: two against Aristotelian philosophy, and one against geometric dimensionality.
 First, he has taken, implicitly, an actually infinite number of line segments, since a plane figure cannot possibly contain a finite number of line segments.
 Second, he appears to have added these lines and taken the result to be a plane figure.
 Furthermore, as noted, this number is infinite, so he has claimed to reach the infinite by way of addition, another slight against Aristotle.
 On a closer inspection, though, the situation is even more ambiguous, because Archimedes did not say "the triangle CFA is the sum of all the parallel lines;" he said it is "made up of" all the lines.
-Clearly, this ambiguity cannot be resolved without a careful study of the original Greek text, so for now we must leave the logic of this claim in its current shaky state: all we know is that Archimedes has claimed that a plane figure is somehow "made up of" an infinite number of lines.
+Clearly, no progress can be made on this ambiguity without a careful study of the original Greek, so for now we must leave the logic of this claim in its current shaky state: Archimedes has claimed that a plane figure is "made up of" an infinite number of lines.
+Clearly, this ambiguity cannot be resolved without a careful study of the original Greek text, so for now we must leave the logic of this claim in its current shaky state: all we know is that Archimedes has claimed that a plane figure is, somehow, "made up of" an infinite number of lines.

-After this "proof," Archimedes quickly admits that "the fact here stated is not actually demonstrated by the argument used."20 Yet, this seems to contradict his statement from the introduction: "This procedure is, I am persuaded, no less useful even for the proof of the theorems themselves."21 Again, without a study of the original Greek, we may only speculate as to Archimedes's true opinion of his method and the rigor thereof.
+After this "proof," Archimedes quickly admits that "the fact here stated is not actually demonstrated by the argument used."
+Yet, this seems to contradict his statement from the introduction: "This procedure is, I am persuaded, no less useful even for the proof of the theorems themselves."
+Again, without a study of the original Greek, we may only speculate as to Archimedes's true opinion of his method and the rigor thereof.
 Whatever his own thoughts, though, Archimedes clearly understands that the method is fundamentally different and probably incompatible with contemporary geometry and natural philosophy of his time.
 Still, the care with which he prepared the remainder of the argument according to geometrical standards shows in what high regard he held his method, and reflects the hope of its usefulness that he expressed in the introduction.
 In summary, Archimedes's approaches to infinity, both potential and actual, did much to expand the scope of Greek mathematical thought.